Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 It fosters communication and knowledge sharing by cultivating a shared language that can be used by all the stakeholders throughout the project: in conversations, documentation, tests, diagrams, source code, and so on.

+Using a ubiquitous language is the cornerstone practice of domain-driven design.

 ## What Problem is Ubiquitous Language Trying to Solve?

 ### Knowledge Discovery